App-vNext/Polly/docs/dependency-injection.md

 ## Dynamic reloads

-The dynamic reloads is a feature of pipeline registry that is also surfaced when using the `AddResiliencePipeline(...)` extension method.
+Dynamic reloading is a feature of the pipeline registry that is also surfaced when using the `AddResiliencePipeline(...)` extension method.
 Use an overload that provides access to `AddResiliencePipelineContext`:

 <!-- snippet: di-dynamic-reloads -->
 ```cs